-What Should A Guest Wear to a Destination Wedding?
+What To Wear to a Destination Wedding

 Dress: Fuchsia Melina Lace Maxi by Dress the Population from Rent the Runway | Earrings: Gold Beaded Earrings from Rent the Runway | Bracelet: Large Multiband Wrist Cuff by Panacea from Nordstrom | Clutch: Byzantine Vase Port of Call Clutch by Lizzie Fortunato from Rent the Runway | Shoes: Kameela Leather Strappy Dress Sandal by Gianni Bini from Dillards